xenharmonic-devs/sonic-weave/documentation/advanced-dsl.md

 ### Recommendations
 To avoid ambiguity use explicit cents i.e. `100.0c` or explicit scientific notation i.e. `1.2e0` or just `1.2e`.

-## Fractional Just Intonation Subgroups
+## Fractional just intonation subgroups
 By default monzos are vectors of prime exponents and vals are maps of primes, but sometimes you may wish to use other rational numbers as the basis.

 Let's take a look at [Barbados temperament](https://en.xen.wiki/w/The_Archipelago#Barbados).
 We can treat `13/5` like a prime alongside `2` and `3` and map it to `7\5`.
 The syntax is `5@2.3.13/5` or `<5 8 7]@2.3.13/5`.
 Now `<5 8 7]@2.3.13/5 dot 15/13` evaluates to 1 step, exactly half of the 2 steps that an approximate `4/3` spans, as desired.